 Why is isolation so important?

 When it comes to headphones, isolation is arguably the most important factor you should consider.
-It’s the enemy of good sound, which is why active noise cancelling headphones have risen in popularity over the years.
-If you’re commuting or going on a plane, there’s always a lot of outside noise around you.
-And if your headphones don’t block those noises, or in the case of ANC headphones actively work to negate them, it could make for a crappy listening experience.
+It’s the enemy of good sound, which is why active noise canceling headphones have risen in popularity over the years.
+If you commute or fly, there’s always a lot of outside noise around you.
+And if your headphones don’t block those noises, or in the case of ANC, headphones actively work to negate them, it could make for an unpleasant listening experience.

 Human hearing is great, but it isn’t perfect.
 And one area of life where this is apparent is when we’re trying to listen to our favorite tunes.
-For evolutionary reasons, when two sounds of similar frequencies occur simultaneously your brain ignores whichever one is of lower volume.
-This is called auditory masking, and the ability to focus on what’s louder and most important helped our ancestors survive in the wild.
-Unfortunately, we don’t live in the wild anymore and our brain prefers to focus on the sounds of a passing bus instead of the delicate bassline of your favorite tune.
+For evolutionary reasons, when two sounds of similar frequencies occur simultaneously, your brain ignores whichever one is of lower volume.
+This is called auditory masking, and the ability to focus on what’s louder helped our ancestors survive in the wild.
+Unfortunately, we don’t live in the wild anymore, and our brain prefers to focus on the sounds of a passing bus instead of the delicate bassline of our favorite tune.
 Isolation can fix this by not allowing those outside noises to even reach your ears in the first place.

-For headphones, closed-back over-ears do this best which is another reason why the Solo3 headphones as on-ears, have such a strong low end.
+For headphones, closed-back over-ears do this best which is another reason why the Solo3 headphones, as on-ears, have such a strong low end.
 It’s to help you hear the bass when it otherwise might be lost due to auditory masking.
 In-ears are a little trickier because they physically can’t form a seal around your ears because, by definition, they go in your ears.
-In those cases, it’s good to look into a solid pair of memory foam ear tips to complement your favorite pair of ‘buds as they do a great job of isolating outside noise.
-Plus, it’s a great way to ignore the holiday music that’s surely going to be berating you for the next few months.
+In those cases, it’s good to look into a solid pair of memory foam ear tips to complement your favorite pair of buds, as they do a great job of isolating outside noise.
+Plus, it’s a great way to ignore the holiday music.